 Finally, I reached the main road from where I took the bus back to Kandy.

 However, I feel so happy and independent and like rubbing shoulders with pure life.

 How to Get There

 Kandy is the center of Sri Lanka – culturally and geographically.
 Therefore, it’s really easy getting there.
 Whether you prefer train travel or taking the bus – both ways are possible.
 Of course, also tuk-tuks and taxis will take you to Kandy.
 The only thing missing is an airport.
 Other than that all kinds of means of transportation are waiting for you.

 There are public busses which are good especially if you also want to explore the outskirts of Kandy.

-Within the city limits, be prepare for swarms of tuk-tuk driver who will pester you.
+Within the city limits, be prepared for swarms of tuk-tuk drivers who will pester you.
 Of course, you can go by tuk-tuk.
 But you’ll have to haggle a lot.
 It’s very recommendable to ask local people for instance at your accommodation how much a ride should be.
 Nevertheless: Good luck!